DenizYasim/employee-app-exam/README.md

 The first table shows which employees have worked on COMMON projects with the cumulative days worked on the project, I did this beacause I was not sure if I have to show OVERLAPPING days worked or CUMULATIVE days worked on COMMON projects.
 For that reason there are three ways I group the data before visualising.

+Sorry that there are so many tables I just couldnt tell which is the main ask, either common projects without overlap(1),individual time(2), overlap days(3) or just project time(4)

 ## The Algorithms

 ### CSV Formatting